doncandela/mgah/mgah.md

   - **`gputest.py`** makes dense and sparse matrices of various sizes and floating-point types, and times operations using these matrices on the CPU and (if available) the GPU.
 If run in an environment without CuPy like **`p39`**, only CPU tests will be run.
 But if run in **`gpu`** and a GPU can be initialized, will also run GPU tests.
   - **`np-version.py`** is a very short program that imports Numpy and prints out its version.
   - **`dcfuncs`** is small package of utility functions, used in this document as an example of a Python package [installed locally](#local-package).

 - The following Apptainer definition files are used.
 They are all discussed in [Using Apptainer on a Linux PC](#apptainer-pc) below.
 They have been mostly been used to build container images (`.sif` files) on PCs, which can then be run both on the PCs and on Unity.

   - **`os-only.def`** makes a container that contains only the **Ubuntu OS**.
   - **`pack.def`** makes a container that contains Linux, Conda, and the **Miniconda** package distribution, and installs a few selected packages in the container.
   - **`dfs.def`** makes a container with the local package **`dcfuncs`** installed in it.
   - **`ompi5.def`** makes a container with **OpenMPI** and **MPI for Python** installed in it, so it can be used to run MPI programs.
+  - **`dem21.def`** makes an MPI-enabled container like the one made by `ompi5.def`, but it also has the more elaborate MPI-using package `dem21` installed in the container.
   - **`gpu.def`** makes a container that imports **CuPy** so it can be used to run Python programs that use CuPy to run a GPU.

 - The following sbatch scripts are defined for use with Slurm on the Unity cluster:

   - **`simple.sh`** (defined in [Example of a simple batch job](#simple-batch)) runs job that uses none of MPI, a GPU, or Apptainer.
   - **`mpi.sh`** (defined in [Using MPI on Unity (without Apptainer)](#unity-mpi)) runs a job that uses MPI.
   - **`gpu.sh`** (defined in [Using a GPU on Unity (without Apptainer)](#unity-gpu)) runs non-Apptainer job that uses a GPU.